FIRM: Federated In-client Regularized Multi-objective Alignment for Large Language Models: Additional Experimental Results for FIRM

 \subsection{Experimental Setup}

 All our experiments are designed to be reproducible.
 This section provides a comprehensive overview of the models, datasets, and hyperparameters used throughout our evaluation of \textbf{FIRM}.

-\paragraph{Language Models and Datasets.} We conduct experiments on two publicly available Large Language Models (LLMs): \texttt{meta-llama/Llama-3.2-1B-Instruct} and \texttt{TinyLlama/TinyLlama-1.1B-Chat-v1.0}.
-The choice of these models is motivated by our federated learning setting, as such models are more suitable for deployment on resource-constrained edge devices.
+\paragraph{Language Models and Datasets.} We conduct experiments on a publicly available Large Language Model (LLM): \texttt{meta-llama/Llama-3.2-1B-Instruct}.
+The choice of this model is motivated by our federated learning setting, as such models are more suitable for deployment on resource-constrained edge devices.
 To ensure computational efficiency, we employ Parameter-Efficient Fine-Tuning (PEFT) using Low-Rank Adaptation (LoRA)~\citep{hu2021lora}.
 For generating responses, we use prompts from the Anthropic Helpfulness and Harmlessness (HH) dataset~\citep{bai2022training}.
+Additional results on the larger \texttt{Llama-3.1-8B-Instruct} model appear in Appendix~\ref{sec:llama8b_exp}

 \paragraph{Reward Models (RMs).} We evaluate alignment across two primary objectives: helpfulness and harmlessness.
 We use publicly available reward models to score the generated responses.
 For harmlessness, we use \texttt{Ray2333/gpt2-large-harmless-reward\_model}.
 For helpfulness, we primarily use \texttt{Ray2333/gpt2-large-helpful-reward\_model}.
 To test the robustness of our framework to diverse client preferences, we also conduct experiments where a subset of clients uses an alternative helpfulness RM, \texttt{OpenAssistant/reward-model-deberta-v3-large-v2}, as detailed in Appendix \ref{diff_rm}.